How much quality time do you spend with your child lately?

 I saw this recently.
 The other night, my husband and son went to an impromptu baseball game with friends.
 It was just the girls and me, so I made a special effort to make it fun for my oldest daughter.
 We had a tea party and watched My Little Pony.

 This post contains an affiliate link, at no cost to you.
+However, I only mention products I love and recommend.
+See my disclaimer for more info.

-Day To Day Ways
+Day To Day Ways to Connect

 These are the small daily moments that we are often not aware enough to use with one kid.